andrewdalpino/DNAHash/README.md

 # DNA Hash

 A Python library for counting short DNA sequences for use in Bioinformatics.
-DNA Hash stores k-mer sequence counts by their up2bit encoding - a two-way hash that exploits the fact that each base need only 2 bits to encode.
-Accordingly, DNA Hash uses considerably less memory than a lookup table that stores raw gene sequences.
+DNA Hash stores k-mer sequence counts by their up2bit encoding - a two-way hash that works with variable-length sequences.
+DNA Hash uses considerably less memory than a lookup table that stores sequences in plaintext.
 In addition, DNA Hash's novel autoscaling Bloom filter eliminates the need to explicitly store counts for sequences that have only been seen once.

 - **Ultra-low** memory footprint
 - **Embarrassingly** parallelizable